-In sum, both our text analysis and the presentations at the World Regional Meetings confirm that the visibility of inequality as a theme in science and technology policies is higher in countries with lower national wealth, higher income inequality, and deeper poverty.
-This pattern is not surprising, but it does point to an important observation for ResIST.
+In sum, both our text analysis and the presentations at the ResIST world regional meetings confirm that the visibility of inequality as a theme in science and technology policies is higher in countries with lower national wealth, higher income inequality, and deeper poverty.
+This pattern is not surprising, but it does point to an important observation for the research agenda on science, technology, and inequalities.
 Inequality is not just one of the problems to be addressed, but also one of the barriers to be overcome in using science and technology for sustainable human development.
-It will be a major challenge for ResIST to show how in some of the cases and policies we analyze issues of inequality are at play even where they are not made explicit and presented as such, and to follow policy design through to implementation and impact.
+It will be a major challenge for this research area to show how issues of inequality are at play even where they are not made explicit and presented as such.
+Equally difficult will be following policy design through to implementation and impact.
 Another major challenge will be to explore the basis of such inequalities and how they may be addressed more adequately through more encompassing conceptions of S&T policy and innovative forms of organizing inclusion, accountability and representation.